RandomiaGaming/MDRPGOld/README.md

 # MDRPG (Multi-Dementional Roll Playing Game)
-MDRPG is an open source RPG framework which allows new items, recipes, blocks, biomes, and dementions to be added effortlessly.
+MDRPG is an open source RPG game with tons of customization options for modding in new content.